Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 CareClinic, a health app to manage your rheumatoid arthritis

 Within the application, you can record the entire treatment plan, including the medication and various therapies.
 If you are having difficulties with medication adherence, you can set up reminders for each of your treatments.
-You will also find the built-in journal to be a useful feature, allowing you to write about your emotions, thoughts and feelings with regard to life with rheumatoid arthritis.
+You will also find the built-in journal to be a useful feature, allowing you to write about your emotions, thoughts, and feelings with regard to life with rheumatoid arthritis.

 The answer is simple.
 You need to pay close attention to the way you are feeling, as this will help the doctor come up with the best treatment solutions.
 If you rely on your memory exclusively, you might have difficulties recalling the different symptoms you experienced.

 The CareClinic app permits you to implement lifestyle changes and improve your overall quality of life.
 You can use it to track the intensity of the pain and inflammation, to keep track of joint function and determine if the current medication is helpful or not.
-Moreover, you can record additional health measurements (weight, blood pressure), as well as water intake, tracking sleep, physical activity and mood.
+Moreover, you can record additional health measurements (weight, blood pressure), as well as water intake, tracking sleep, physical activity, and mood.

 If you have been diagnosed with rheumatoid arthritis, you are probably affected by weather changes.
 You can use the application to keep track of humidity levels and outdoor temperature, identifying changes that trigger discomforting symptoms.

-Several facts on rheumatoid arthritis
+Facts on rheumatoid arthritis

 Rheumatoid arthritis is the third most common type of arthritis, following osteoarthritis and gout.
 The chronic condition affects 1.3 million people only in the United States, and 1% of the entire population worldwide.
 It is also important to mention that women are three times more likely to develop rheumatoid arthritis than men.